openharmony/arkcompiler_runtime_core/static_core/tests/tests-u-runner/readme.md

 ## Yaml configuration files

 Any option can be set through yaml configuration file as `--config $YAML_CONFIG_FILE`.
+It can be mentioned several times and the data are merged according to following rules:
+- If some keys are repeated the latest value is taken (from the last specified config file)
+- If for a key different types are specified the first-met type is taken
+- If for a key different lists are specified they are merged and repeated values are excluded.

-The folder `cfg` contains several example config files which should be edited to set the real `$panda` and `$panda_build` paths, and any custom paths. tests/tests-u-runner/readme.md
+The folder `cfg` contains several example config files which should be edited to set the real `$panda` and `$panda_build` paths, and any custom paths.

 To see full list of supported options use option `--generate-config $YAML_CONFIG_FILE`:

 `$PROJECT/tests/tests-u-runner/runner.sh $PROJECT --generate-config $YAML_CONFIG_FILE <test-suite-name> --build-dir $BUILD`